HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-3 Authorized Frequencies.md

 #### Special Note on the 1.25 Meter Band

-The 1.25 meter band (220-225 MHz) has a unique allocation. *Amateurs may use the 219 to 220 MHz segment of the 1.25 meter band only for fixed digital message forwarding systems*.
+The 1.25 meter band (220-225 MHz) has a unique allocation. *Amateurs may use the 219 to 220 MHz segment of the 1.25 meter band only for fixed digital message forwarding systems* {{< link id="T1B05" >}}.
 There's then a gap from 220-222 MHz that we aren't allowed to use (there was a time in the past when we could).
 The rest of the band, from 222-225 MHz, is available for general use.
 It's like a highway with a special lane for digital traffic and a wider lane for everything else!

 #### Power Limits for Technician Class Operators